Frequently asked questions

 How are eternal kingdoms laid out, and how big are they?

-These are also full MMO servers, so we expect them to support hundreds (if not a thousand plus) concurrent players.
+These are also full MMO servers, so we expect them to support hundreds of concurrent players.

 What are parcels?

 Parcels are the pre-joined land cells that players can place in their Eternal Kingdoms.
 Since the Kickstarter days, we have referred to them as Tetris pieces because, well, they look like Tetris pieces.
-Parcels cannot be overlapped (again, like Tetris pieces) but they CAN be moved, rotated or transferred between worlds, so placing them is not a permanent decision.
+Parcels cannot be overlapped, but they can be moved, rotated, or transferred between worlds, so placing them is not a permanent decision.

 How can I build out my eternal kingdom?

 Eternal Kingdoms start with a Temple parcel.
 Temples are one-cell parcels that contain a huge golden statue where you respawn if you die in a Kingdom.
-You cannot place buildings on Temple parcels, but they will spawn some harvestable resources.
+You will also have a Crypt parcel, a small cave where you can change and store vessels (for more information on vessels, see the Crows and Vessels FAQ).
+You cannot place buildings on Temple or Crypt parcels, but they will spawn some harvestable resources.
 To add more parcels to your Kingdom, you can either craft them using Geomancy recipes or buy them from the Crowfall Store.
 You then use the Kingdom Builder tool to place these parcels.

 How do I redeem my purchased items?